martijnplaat/ng-pagination-directive/README.md

  This variable defines the begin element in the related table with elements.
 This beginElement changes when you click on a new navigation page link from the navigation panel.
 Technically, the pagination directive calculates the new beginElement when a new page is requested and returns the outcome back to the controller scope.
-In this example project we use the rangeElements function, with the $scope.beginElement variable as argument, to recalculate the list of elements we show in the table:
+In this example project we use the `rangeElements()` function, with the `$scope.beginElement` variable as argument, to recalculate the list of elements we show in the table:

  - `$scope.beginElement = 0`

- This variable defines the total number of element spanned over all the pages.
+ This variable defines the total number of elements spanned over all the pages.
 This total number is based on the length of your list of elements.
  - `$scope.totalNrOfElements = $scope.listOfElements.length;`